-The business and affairs of the Cooperative shall be managed by a board of trustees which shall exercise all of the powers of the Cooperative except such as by law, the articles of incorporation, or these bylaws are conferred upon or reversed to the members.
+The business and affairs of the Cooperative shall be managed by a board of trustees of not less than five (5) trustees.
+The board of trustees may exercise all of the powers of the Cooperative except such as are conferred upon the members by law, or by its articles of incorporation or bylaws.

 SECTION 2.
 Election and Tenure.

-All trustees shall be elected for terms of three (3) years, and shall be elected by ballot by and from the members of the Cooperative.
+All trustees shall be elected for terms of three (3) years, and shall be elected by ballot, by and from the members of the Cooperative.
 One third, or as near thereto as possible, of the total number of trustees shall be elected each year, so as to provide for staggered terms of the trustees.
-The term of the trustee representing any particular district shall be for three (3) years, and the election of a trustee for that particular district shall be held in accordance with the present existing term for that trustee.

 SECTION 3.
 Qualifications.